slatedocs/slate/source/includes/_endpoint-dataset.md

 ###### CSV

-Categorical variable values will be exported as the category name by default.
-To use the category ids as data values, include `"use_category_ids": true` in the `"options"` attribute of the POST body.
+Categorical variable values will be exported with as the category name, not the category id.

 ##### Summary